EPCCed/dirac-docs/docs/tursa-user-guide/data.md

 systems, the environment variable `$HOME` is automatically set to point to your home directory.

-### Tape archive
+### Tape storage

-The tape archive can be made available to any Tursa user on request and can be used to store data from the Lustre parallel file system.
+The tape storage can be made available to any Tursa user on request and can be used to store data from the Lustre parallel file system.

-Managing and transferring data to/from the Tursa tape archive is done via the *Miria* web interface via an SSH tunnel to the Tursa login nodes.
+Managing and transferring data to/from the Tursa tape storage is done via the *Miria* web interface via an SSH tunnel to the Tursa login nodes.

 !!! important
-    All data on the tape archive is shared project data rather than data associated with individual user accounts.
-Any data you move to the archive will be visible to all users in the same project as you who have access to the archive service
+    All data on the tape storage is shared project data rather than data associated with individual user accounts.
+Any data you move to tape will be visible to all users in the same project as you who have access to the tape storage.

-#### Requesting access to the tape archive
+#### Requesting access to the tape storage

-If you want to use the Tursa tape archive, you should contact the [DiRAC Service Desk](mailto:dirac-support@epcc.ed.ac.uk) with the username and project ID you want to use to access the archive.
+If you want to use the Tursa tape storage, you should contact the [DiRAC Service Desk](mailto:dirac-support@epcc.ed.ac.uk) with the username and project ID you want to use to access the storage.

 #### Data locations

-In order to move data to the tape archive it must exist in a specific directory on the Tursa Lustre file system.
+In order to move data to the tape storage it must exist in a specific directory on the Tursa Lustre file system.
 You will need to move or copy the data to this location before it can be moved to tape and when you restore data from tape it will be placed in this location.